exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 10 - The Long Retreat.md

 The assault lasted two hours before the demons pulled back, leaving Alliance casualties and corpses scattered across the battlements.
 Kaelen helped with triage—separating wounded who could be saved from those who couldn't, a grim calculus he'd learned to make without thinking too hard about it.

 Elfiria appeared with the healers, her hands glowing with divine light as she moved from wounded soldier to wounded soldier.
 Each healing drained her visibly—her divine aura dimming, dark circles deepening under her eyes.
+Every touch of divine power cost her something that couldn't be easily replenished: life force, connection to the celestial realm, pieces of her own soul.

 "You need to pace yourself," Kaelen said when she reached him, swaying with exhaustion.